128technology/docs/docs/config_ha.md

 To facilitate a seamless failover, you can now configure VRRP on a dual node HA configuration.
 This reduces failover time and when configured with service-route failover, the sessions are preserved.

 Configure VRRP on the `wan` and `lan` interfaces of node 1.
-In this example Node 1 is set as the active node (set with the higher priority), and Node 2 is configured as the standby node.
+In this example node 1 is set as the active node (set with the higher priority), and node 2 is configured as the standby node.

 ```
                 node                  node1